jackmerrill/maatt.fr/content/blog/apple-march-22.md

 The Mac Studio makes buying the Mac Mini seem kind of useless if you need a small computer for serious work.
 I'd like to see M1 Ultra get support for WINE and the Linux kernel: imaging the performance that they boast, it seems like it will be an awesome experience. **M1 Max starts at 2999$, M1 Ultra starts at 3999$**

-## Studio Display: Pro Display is now
+## Studio Display: Pro Display sans Grater
 **The best way to describe this display is that it should have been what the iMac looked like.** Supports the Pro Display Stand and has a VESA adapter.
 It comes with the same coating options as the Pro Display. **Curiously enough, it has an A13 chip inside for dedicated image and sound processing.** Why it started to a "prosumer" device is beyond me: it would likely have been ideal to be started in a MacBook of some sort.

 3 USB-C ports and a Thunderbolt port, with the latter meant to connect between your Mac and the display, with fast charge support for MacBook Pro (96W of charging).
 They also finally released the black colour schemes for the Pro devices for the Studio Display to pair nicely.